awsdocs/amazon-dynamodb-developer-guide/doc_source/API_BatchGetItem_v20111205.md

 ## Examples<a name="API_BatchGetItem_Examples"></a>

 The following examples show an HTTP POST request and response using the BatchGetItem operation\.
-For examples using the AWS SDK, see [Working with Items in DynamoDB](WorkingWithItems.md)\.
+For examples using the AWS SDK, see [Working with Items and Attributes](WorkingWithItems.md)\.

 ### Sample Request<a name="API_BatchGetItem_Examples_Request"></a>